 - Often better terms than separate loans

-- Seamless transition to permanent financing
+- smooth transition to permanent financing

 - May reduce total costs